-Mineralization on the Kay Mine Project consists of 18 stratabound stacked lensoid bodies of massive sulfide.
-The sulfide bodies occur within a stratigraphic horizon 137-183 m thick (450-600 feet) that strikes northnortheast and dips steeply to the west, lying along a strike length of 350 m and a down-dip extent of 700 m below surface.
-Individual sulfide bodies are about 20-175 m long and up to 25 m thick, with steeply dipping, generally cigar to tabular shapes that pinch and swell.
-Mineralization consists of fine- to medium-grained massive pyrite with variable amounts of pyrrhotite, chalcopyrite, and sphalerite, with local galena, tetrahedrite-tennantite, and arsenopyrite.
+Mineralization on the Kay Mine property consists of stratabound lensoid bodies of massive sulfide in a folded horizon that strikes generally north and dips an average of 70° west.
+Massive sulfide occurs along a strike length of approximately 350 m and a down-dip extent of over 800 m below surface.
+Drilled widths vary between <1 m and 125 m, with approximate true width of mineralization estimated to be 50-99% of reported core width, averaging 76%.
+Thinner portions are interpreted as fold limbs, and wider portions as thickened fold hinges, forming steeply dipping, generally cigar to tabular shapes that pinch and swell.
+Mineralization in the main Kay deposit is open in all directions.

+Mineralization consists of fine- to medium-grained massive, semi-massive, and stringer-like aggregates of pyrite, arsenopyrite, chalcopyrite, sphalerite, galena, and tetrahedrite-tennantite, with rare boulangerite, tellurobismuthite, and hessite.
 Gangue minerals include chlorite, quartz, sericite, and dolomite.

-Reported historic grades of this mineralization are up to 16.6% Cu, and recent assays by Croesus returned 16.35% Cu.
+Reported historic grades of mineralization are up to 16.6% Cu.
+Surface assays by Arizona Metals returned 16.4% Cu (Sample 14; Table 5), and Arizona Metals' drill samples have assayed up to 20.7% Cu, 273 g/t Au, and 27.9% Zn.
+Ratios of Zn/Cu increase as one moves outward from the center of the massive sulfide bodies, and Zn/Cu ratios are therefore an important exploration vector.
 Zones of lower-grade yet potentially important disseminated and stringer mineralization are present, generally within the footwall of mineralization.
 The age of mineralization at Kay appears to be 1780-1760 Ma.